Showing posts with label Driving - Racers. Show all posts

 You're not alone!

-Personally, I treat these moments as a green light opportunity to push the pedal to the metal, but that's just me!
+I treat these moments as a green light to push the pedal to the metal, but that's just me!
 Don't forget to refuel at the gas station checkpoint before continuing with your Bullrun Rally.
 Petrol doesn't last forever!

 Honestly, I'm a good driver.
-Especially after a few beers as shown in this next screenshot...
+Especially after a few beers, as shown in this next screenshot...

 Sometimes your road trip can go terribly wrong!